dongju-lee-dev/node-workspace/documents/webui.md

 - bottom-bar-left: layout.leftBottom
 - bottom-bar-right layout.rightBottom

-"SetSidePanelEvent": This is a function that is reserved for use in the side panel and can only be displayed in the side panel through this function.
+"SetSidePanelEvent": This is a function that is reserved for use in the side panel and can only be displayed in the side panel through this function.<br>

+"SetMessage": This is a function that displays a message at the bottom of the screen.
+In the text field, enter the content to be displayed, and in the textColor field, enter the CSS property value.
+It is optional.<br>